 A powerful scripting language allows Spectrum™ to be tailored specifically for individual use.
-Scripts can do almost anything you might need to do, ranging from emulating an electronic bulletin board, to the daily automatic logging, sending, and retrieving of mail.
-Some notable script sets have been released over the years that allowed easy offline access to Apple II Forums from GEnie™ to Delphi™.
-Perhaps the most well known script set is the “Spectrum Internet Suite” (SIS) script set, which turns Spectrum into a web browser.
+Scripts can do almost anything you wish, ranging from emulating an electronic bulletin board, to the daily automatic logging, sending and retrieving of mail.
+It is also expandable with “plug in” XCMDs, which let you do many things that were previously thought impossible in a communications program.